Merzasphor/MWSE/docs/source/types/tes3mobilePlayer.md

 * `params` (table)
 	* `item` ([tes3item](../../types/tes3item), string): The item to equip.
 	* `itemData` ([tes3itemData](../../types/tes3itemData)): *Optional*.
 The item data of the specific item to equip.
-	* `addItem` (boolean): If true, the item will be added to the actor's inventory if needed.
+	* `addItem` (boolean): If `true`, the item will be added to the actor's inventory if needed.
-	* `selectBestCondition` (boolean): If true, the item in the inventory with the best condition and best charge will be selected.
+	* `selectBestCondition` (boolean): If `true`, the item in the inventory with the best condition and best charge will be selected.
-	* `selectWorstCondition` (boolean): If true, the item in the inventory with the worst condition and worst charge will be selected.
+	* `selectWorstCondition` (boolean): If `true`, the item in the inventory with the worst condition and worst charge will be selected.
 Can be useful for selecting tools.

 **Returns**: